 Additionally, the SoundLink Revolve+ is IPX4 water-resistant.
 It can be taken poolside without worry or can be carried to the beach thanks to the rotating handle.
 It supports AAC, which is good news for iPhone users.
 Unfortunately, aptX isn’t supported with the speaker, but if you’re listening with it on the patio or from the pool, you’re unlikely to hear a difference.

 Although the speaker is heavy and lacks oomph in its low-end response, the Bose SoundLink Revolve+ lasts all day, meaning you can keep the party going without concerning yourself with battery life.
-If you want a speaker that works just as well in the home as it does out of it, the Revolve+ is of the best Bose speakers for you.
+For a speaker that works just as well in the home as it does out of it, the Revolve+ is of the best Bose speakers you can buy.
+If you require a more robust IP rating, the new Bose SoundLink Revolve+ II has an IP55 rating against dust and water, with a slightly improved battery life of 17 hours.

 Get the most for your money with the Bose SoundLink Micro